nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 ---

+After accessing error.php, the reverse shell is opened and we gain access into the target machine:

 ![screenshot20](../assets/images/daily_bugle/screenshot20.png)

-After accessing error.php, the reverse shell is opened and we gain access into our target machine!
+In the home directory, we can see that there is a user called **jjameson**:

 ![screenshot21](../assets/images/daily_bugle/screenshot21.png)

-In the home directory, we can see that there is a user called **jjameson**.
-However, we are unable to access his directory.
+However, we are unable to access his home directory.

 I then did some manual enumeration, looking through directories and searching for hidden files.
-I also tried to check for sudo privileges on the **apache** account, but I could not do so as I did not know the password to the account.
+I also tried to check for **sudo privileges** on the current account, but I could not do so as I did not know the user's password.

 After some time, I decided to automate the process by using a tool called [LinPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS).